alterway/robotframework-drupallibrary/docs/overview.rst

 =============

-This package provides a new keywords library intended to help authors of Drupal sites functional testing scenarios setting up the site and shortcut looooong fixture scripts using the classical and "all purpose" `robotframework-selenium2library <https://github.com/rtomac/robotframework-selenium2library>`_.
+This package provides a new keywords library intended to help authors of Drupal sites functional testing scenarios setting up the site and short cut looooong fixture scripts using the classical and "all purpose" `robotframework-selenium2library <https://github.com/rtomac/robotframework-selenium2library>`_.